Resilient Distributed Estimation Through Adversary Detection: Introduction

 \section{Introduction}

-Distributed algorithms arise in numerous applications such as consensus computation~\cite{Boyd1}, inference and computation over wireless sensor networks~\cite{Kar1, Kar2, Kar3, Sundaram2, DistributedWSN, DiffusionLMS}, state estimation in the electric power grid~\cite{Xie2}, and control of multi-agent systems~\cite{CooperationSurvey, InterconnectedSystems}.
-In these applications, individual agents exchange information with their neighbors over a communication network in order to accomplish a collective goal, e.g., in the context of distributed consensus~\cite{Boyd1}, computing the average of a set of initial agent values, or in the context of multi-agent systems~\cite{InterconnectedSystems}, allowing individual agents to rendezvous at a common location.
+Distributed algorithms arise in numerous applications such as consensus algorithms~\cite{TBA, Boyd1}, inference and computation over wireless networks~\cite{Kar1, Kar2, Kar3, Sundaram2, DistributedWSN, DiffusionLMS}, state estimation in the electric power grid~\cite{Xie2}, and control of multi-agent systems~\cite{CooperationSurvey, InterconnectedSystems}.
+In these applications, individual agents exchange information with their neighbors to compute the average of a set of initial agent values~\cite{TBA, Boyd1} or to rendezvous at a common location~\cite{InterconnectedSystems}.

-Many existing distributed algorithms are vulnerable to attack from adversarial agents.
-The presence of misbehaving, adversarial agents can prevent a distributed algorithm from achieving its desired goal.
+Distributed algorithms are vulnerable to attack from adversarial agents.
+The presence of compromised agents can prevent a distributed algorithm from achieving its desired goal.
 For example, one popular algorithm for distributed parameter estimation is the Diffusion Least Mean Squares (DLMS) algorithm~\cite{DiffusionLMS}.
-In DLMS, the presence of a single adversarial agent can prevent the other agents from correctly estimating the parameter of interest~\cite{LMSCluster1}.
-References~\cite{LMSCluster1} and~\cite{LMSCluster2} modify the DLMS algorithm to counteract adversarial agents who behave as though they observe a different parameter than the true parameter of interest.
+In the DLMS algorithm, like in other general distributed estimation methods, the presence of adversarial agents can prevent the other agents from correctly estimating the parameter of interest~\cite{LMSCluster1}.
+References~\cite{LMSCluster1} and~\cite{LMSCluster2} propose a distributed technique, coupled with diffusion adaptation, to detect and counteract adversarial agents who behave as though they observe a different parameter than the true parameter of interest.
 The modifications presented in~\cite{LMSCluster1} and~\cite{LMSCluster2} address a specific type of adversarial behavior, but, in general, there are many other types of attacks.